dLobatog/Kura/README.md

 Kura
 ====

-Build and make Koji packages massively with ease
+Tag and build yum packages in Koji massively with ease